Paul-Arnett/bazzite-dx/README.md

   ```

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+## Additional Setup
+- To setup kernel args and vfio drivers for virtualization, run `setup-virtualization.sh` after booting into the image.
+(TODO: figure out how to build this into the image)

 ## ISO